nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * Only able to undo the 10 latest modifications.
    1. Prerequisites: More than 10 modifications were made without reverting any of them.
    2. Test case: `undo` 11 times <br>
-      Expected: Notice that it can only revert the clients' list by the latest 10 modifications made and not the modifications before those.
+      Expected: Notice that it can only revert the client list by the latest 10 modifications made and not the modifications before those.
       At the 11th `undo`, will show an error message stating that there is nothing to undo since there are no modifications.
 * Handling temporary file corruption.
    1. Prerequisites: Some modifications were made, but the latest temporary files in the `data\.tempdata` are either corrupted or deleted by the user and not the application.
    2. Test case: `undo` <br>
       Expected: An error message would be shown stating it cannot read the temporary file.
 The temporary file if it's not already deleted by the user, will then be deleted by the application.
-The clients' list will not be able to revert to before the modification stored in the corrupted temporary file.
+The client list will not be able to revert to before the modification stored in the corrupted temporary file.

-      However, if the user were to call `undo` again, and if the second latest temporary file data is not corrupted or deleted by user, the application will be able to revert the clients' list to the state stored in the temporary file.
+      However, if the user were to call `undo` again, and if the second-latest temporary file data is not corrupted or deleted by user, the application will be able to revert the client list to the state stored in the temporary file.
       Thus, effectively undoing the latest 2 modifications.

 ### Adding membership

 * Adding a membership to a user
-    1. Prerequisites: There needs to be existing client data in the client's list.
+    1. Prerequisites: There needs to be existing client data in the client list.
     2. Test case: `addMembership 1 m/gold`<br>
        Expected: The client at index 1 will have a gold membership assigned to him.
     3. Test case: `addMembership 3 m/bronze`<br>